 Homolovi State Park will no longer accept self-pay registrations for camping.
 Same-day reservations can be made by coming to the visitor center in person or by calling the park office at 928-289-4106 by 4:45 p.m.
 Entries for non-registered campers will not be accepted after that time.
 Note: Arizona does not observe Daylight Saving Time.

-Facilities available at Homolovi State Park.
+Facilities Available at Homolovi State Historic Park

 Museum & Exhibits

-The Homolovi Visitor Center includes exhibits explaining the archaeology of the ancient people of Homolovi.
+The Homolovi Visitor Center includes exhibits explaining the archeology of the ancient people of Homolovi.
 When residents of the area left, they traveled north and joined the people living on the Hopi Mesas, becoming ancestors of the Hopi people of today.